-- Optionnal: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D. - Checkout the master branch in the cloned repositories.
+- Optionnal: You can also clone these extension repositories: - fw4spl-ar contains functionalities for augmented reality (video tracking for instance). - fw4spl-ext contains experimental code. - fw4spl-ogre contains a 3D backend using Ogre3D. - Check if all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag as dependencies.